-Sweet potato is great for your dog.
-It has many health benefits, and can provide a healthy chew toy for your dog too (but it needs to be cooked, see below).
+Yes, sweet potato is a great treat for your dog.
+It has many health benefits and can provide a healthy chew toy for your dog, too (but it needs to be cooked, see below).

 Not to be confused with yams, sweet potatoes have been around for over 5,000 years.
-They are a good source of fibre, vitamins and minerals.
+They are a rich source of fiber, vitamins, and minerals.

 The Benefits of Sweet Potato

-Sweet potatoes are packed with vitamins and minerals and are a rich source of beta-carotene.
-Beta-Carotene is a powerful antioxidant that is thought to help reduce the risk of certain cancers and protect against heart disease.
+Sweet potatoes are a nutritional powerhouse.
+Packed with vitamins and minerals and also a rich source of beta-carotene.
+Beta-Carotene is a powerful antioxidant thought to help reduce the risk of certain cancers and protect against heart disease.

 Sounds too good to be true?
-It gets better, sweet potatoes are low in fat and high in fibre making them a good choice as additional treats for your dog.
+It gets better; sweet potatoes are low in fat and high in dietary fiber, making them a good choice as healthy treats for your dog.

 The risks of Sweet Potato

-The good news is there are very few risks in giving your dog sweet potato.
-As with any food, if your dog have never had it before introduce new foods like sweet potatoes slowly.
+The good news is there are very few risks in giving your dog cooked sweet potato.
+As with any food, if your dog has never had it before, it’s important to introduce new foods slowly.

-For a large dog think about introducing sweet potato into their diet a tablespoon at a time and for a small dog, a teaspoon at a time.
+For a large dog, think about introducing sweet potato into your dog’s diet a tablespoon at a time, and for a small dog, a teaspoon at a time.

-Despite the many benefits of sweet potato, they still contain a lot of starch.
-If you feed sweet potato to your dog then think of it as extra calories and compensate.
+Despite the many benefits of sweet potatoes, they still contain a lot of carbohydrates and starch.
+If you feed them to your dog, then think of them as extra calories and compensate.

-Although the skins of sweet potato contain a lot of the nutrients, never give your dog the skin if it looks damaged, wet or mouldy.
+Although sweet potato skins contain a lot of nutrients, never give your dog the skin if it looks damaged, wet or moldy.
 Mould can be extremely toxic.
 Our basic rule of thumb is that if you wouldn’t eat it, then your dog shouldn’t eat it either!

-Always cook sweet potatoes before giving them to your dog.
-If you grow them at home then be aware that the plants and leaves can be toxic if eaten in quantity.
-So keep an eye on your dogs if they enjoy gardening with you!
+Always cook sweet potatoes before adding them to your dog’s diet.
+If you grow them at home, then be aware that the plants and leaves can be toxic if eaten in quantity.
+So don’t let your dogs eat anything while enjoying the garden with you!

 Sweet potatoes versus white potatoes

-Unlike sweet potatoes, white potatoes may also adversely affect the blood sugar levels of your dog because they have a relatively high glycemic index.
+Unlike sweet potatoes, white potatoes may also adversely affect your dog’s blood sugar levels because they have a relatively high glycemic index.
 This can lead to problems such as diabetes and obesity.

 So, can dogs eat sweet potatoes?

-Yes they can.
+Yes, you can feed your dog sweet potatoes.
 As with anything, moderation is the key.
-Despite sweet potatoes being powerhouses of vitamins and minerals a balanced diet is the best way forward for your dog.
+Despite being the powerhouse of vitamins and minerals, a balanced diet is the best way forward for your dog.

 Do remember that any food you add to your dog’s normal diet has a calorific value.
 With this in mind, it may not be the best choice if your dog needs to watch their weight.

-However if your dog is a healthy size and you want to give them a treat or supplement their diet with some fruit and vegetables then sweet potato is a good option.
+However, if your dog is a healthy size and you want to give them a treat or supplement their dog food with some fruit and vegetables, then sweet potato is a good option.

-Why not try some of these great recipes and let us know how your dog gets on.
+Why not treat your dogs to one of the great recipes and let us know how your dog gets on.